Robust Biomolecular Finite Automata: Input/Output Reaction Networks

-It is clear by inspection of (\ref{eq_MAR})-(\ref{eq_VMAS}) that the mass action system (\ref{eq_VMAS}) is (i) {\it autonomous}, meaning that its right-hand side only depends upon the time $t$ indirectly, via the concentrations $y(t)$, and (ii) {\it polynomial}, meaning that its right-hand side is a vector of functions that are polynomial in their arguments $y(t)$.

-In deterministic mass action semantics a BRN $N$ is initialized to some state at time $0$, and this state then evolves according to the mass action system (\ref{eq_VMAS}).
-Accordingly, we define an {\it initialized biochemical reaction network} ({\it IBRN}) to be an ordered pair $(N, \mathbf{x}_0)$, where $N$ is a BRN and $\mathbf{x}_0$ is a state of $N$.
-The ({\it deterministic}) {\it mass action initial value problem} ({\it mass action IVP}) of an IBRN $(N, \mathbf{x}_0)$ is the initial value problem (IVP) consisting of the mass action system (\ref{eq_VMAS}) of $N$ together with the {\it initial value condition}
+The I/O CRN \( N \) is initialized to a state \( \xn\in\td^S \) at time 0 in the context \( (\bu,V,h) \), and this state then evolves according to the mass action system~\eqref{eq:mass_action_system_vector}.
+The \emph{deterministic mass action initial value problem} (\emph{IVP}) of \( N \) in the context \( (\bu,V,h) \) with the initial state \( \xn \) is thus the initial value problem consisting of the mass action system~\eqref{eq:mass_action_system_vector} together with the initial value condition